 To connect and activate the headset:

-- 1. Insert the headset jack into the Headset port Ω located on the back of the telephone. - 2.
-Dial 317 (Headset on/off).
+- 1. Insert the headset jack into the Headset port located on the back of the telephone.
+See "Phone Signals" on page 6. - 2.
+Dial 317 to turn the headset on.
 HEADSET MODE ON appears.